 's guest appearance as a pushy, sinister version of himself, rather than reflecting the real rules of the game show.
 See more

-Sounds like you're having a rough Christmas.
+Ah, sounds like you're having a rough Christmas, Homer.
 You know what I blame this on the breakdown of?
 Society.

 Jingle Bell Rock

 Written by Joseph Beal

 and James Boothe